nmeum/edward/README.md

 This repository contains both unit tests and integration tests.
 The latter require a reference implementation of a POSIX.1-2008 compatible ed implementation.
 For instance, [GNU ed][gnu ed].
-The reference implementation is determined from the `REF_IMPL` environment variable.
+The reference implementation is determined using the `REF_IMPL` environment variable.

 Both unit and integration tests can be run using: